 Specifications For A Manhole Renewal Project

-Resinating Fiberglass Expansion Liners™, their related products and corbels, if needed, earn their 20 year warranty for many reasons specified below.
+Resinating Fiberglass Expansion Liners™, their related products and corbels, if needed, earn their 20-year warranty for many reasons, as specified below.

-- They are manufactured from continuous strands of E-Class fiberglass strands coated with a resin tailored to the environment in which they will operate.
+- They are manufactured from continuous E-Class or better fiberglass strands coated with a resin tailored to the environment in which they will operate.

-- The resins used to bond the Resinating Fiberglass Expansion Liners to the walls of a manhole (or to the inside of an existing sewer pipe) are also matched to their projected environment.
+- The resins used to bond the Resinating Fiberglass Expansion Liners to the walls of a manhole after they’ve been primed are also matched to their projected environment.

-Other factors that enable Resinating to offer a 20 year warranty on its Patent Pending process and products relate to the way Resinating approaches each Project and the specifications it follows.
+Other important factors that enable Resinating to offer a 20-year warranty on its Patented process and products relate to the way Resinating approaches each Project and the structured process it follows.
 The critical steps in the Project Process to ensure the quality that Resinating products deliver can be grouped into four areas: